daramaneckaa/daramaneckaa/README.md

 9.Verify that the "Magnifying Glass" illustrated at the left end of the search field leads to the search for the selected product - failed

-10.Check that after searching for a product and a drop-down window appears, the "Cross" button closes this drop-down window - pass
+10.Check that after searching for a product, a drop-down window appears, and the "Cross" button closes this drop-down window - pass

 11.Check that products that were previously entered into the search field are displayed in the "Search History" drop-down box - pass